The Impact of Inclusive Language in Your Photography Business

 Use Professional Tools

 Many professional tools such as LinkedIn, Zoom, Slack, Instagram, and Facebook allow users to add gender pronouns to their bio or profile.
-By normalizing the act of sharing your pronouns, you’re helping to create a welcoming environment for clients to reach out to you!
+By normalizing this act, you're helping others feel safe to do the same, especially in professional or unfamiliar settings.

 Update Your Website

 You may also find that your website can use a slight revamp to include additional options for people to share their pronouns when filling out a request form or contacting you.
 Consider all the areas within your business practice and documentation that could be edited to include pronoun options.
-Remember this very small change to your business will go a long way!
+Take a quick audit of your online presence and ask: does this welcome everyone?

 Incorporating gender inclusive language changes into your business might take some time, but the effort is worth it.
-By embracing gender-inclusive language and showing respect to everyone's pronouns, you not only affirm your commitment to equality and respect for all, you set a positive example within your industry.
-Stay informed, continue to learn, and keep pushing the status quo for a more inclusive and respectful professional environment.
+By embracing gender-inclusive language and showing respect to everyone's pronouns, you not only affirm your commitment to equality, you also set a positive example within your industry.
+Stay informed, keep learning, and challenge the status quo—because photography is about seeing people clearly, and that starts with respect.